Morgan Solar: SPOTlight Platform

-Maintaining its legacy as an optics company, MSI created a series of Building Integrated Photovoltaics (BIPV) integrated with Simple Planar Optic Technology.
+MSI created a series of Building Integrated Photovoltaics (BIPV) integrated with Simple Planar Optic Technology.
 SPOTlight product integrate traditional silicon solar cells with performance optimizing optics.
 The portfolio includes architectural fins, shading slats, pergolas, brise soleils and energy producing window coverings.

 IV DAQ and Analytic Platform

 The IV DAQ is an in situ IV curve tracer which captures module performance data as often as once per minute.
 IV curves from individual IV DAQs are transferred, along with data from reference cells, weather stations and pyranometers, through a wireless gateway to the cloud-based Analytics Portal, where longitudinal data can be compared and analyzed to determine DC-side field health.
 The in situ tracer represents an improvement over traditional handheld tracers which capture sparse and disparate data points, and which are not easily correlated with other sensors.

 SimbaX

 SimbaX Optic Films are a legacy product from MSI's time as an industry leading CPV company.
 SimbaX optic films are applied to Silicon PV back sheets optimizing performance by maximizing the amount of photons that reach individual PV cells.